PacificBiosciences/IsoSeq/docs/umi/isoseq-bcstats.md

 ## Barcode Statistics Documentation

-`isoseq3 bcstats` emits statistics for each barcode:
+`isoseq bcstats` emits statistics for each barcode:

 1. Barcode sequence
 2. Number of reads matching the barcode